oneHamidreza/Meow-Framework-MVVM/README.md

 ## 💡 Getting Started

 We assume that you know MVVM architecture, but if you have some problems in understanding its, this [Articles](https://proandroiddev.com/tagged/mvvm) can help you.

-### 📱 Sample Application

-We suggest you to install [Meow-Sample.apk](https://github.com/oneHamidreza/Meow-Framework-MVVM/releases/download/v0.6.6-alpha/Meow-Framework-Sample-v0.6.6-alpha.apk) to be familiar with `Meow Framework`.

 ### 🎮 Initialization